SeeMPS: A Python-based Matrix Product State and Tensor Train Library: Time Evolution Methods

-For Hamiltonians that can be decomposed into a sum of non-commuting terms, such as $H=-\partial_x^2/2 + V(x)$, the time evolution operator can be efficiently approximated using operator splitting techniques.
+This integrator is specific to the Schrödinger equation.
+In particular, when the Hamiltonian can be decomposed into a sum of non-commuting terms, such as $H=-\partial_x^2/2 + V(x)$, the time evolution operator can be efficiently approximated using operator splitting techniques.
 A standard choice is the Strang splitting,

 which yields a symplectic integrator equivalent to the Störmer-Verlet scheme.
 This decomposition separates the evolution into a diagonal potential propagator and a kinetic propagator.
 SeeMPS implements this scheme in \rtt{api.function.seemps.evolution.hdaf.split\_step}{split\_step}.
-In this implementation, the diagonal operator $e^{-i\frac{\Delta t}{2}V(x)}$ is approximated using tensor cross-interpolation techniques (c.f.
+In this implementation, the diagonal operator $e^{-\jj{\mathrm{i}}\frac{\jg{\delta t}}{2}V(x)}$ is approximated using tensor cross-interpolation techniques (c.f.
 Sect.~\ref{sec:TCI}).
-In contrast, the kinetic propagator $e^{i\frac{\Delta t}{2} \partial_x^2}$ is non-diagonal in the coordinate representation.
+In contrast, the kinetic propagator $e^{\jj{\mathrm{i}}\frac{\jg{\delta t}}{2} \partial_x^2}$ is non-diagonal in the coordinate representation.
 While standard implementations typically require a transformation to the momentum space using the quantum Fourier transform, SeeMPS adopts an alternative approach based on Hermite Distributed Approximating Functionals~(c.f.
 Sect.~\ref{sec:HDAF}).
-This enables the approximation of the kinetic propagator directly in the coordinate basis~\cite{hoffman1991}, where it is represented as a banded MPO constructed as a linear combination of discrete shift operators, with controllable accuracy determined by the truncation order.
+This enables the approximation of the kinetic propagator directly in the coordinate basis~\cite{hoffman1991}, where it is represented as a banded MPO constructed as a linear combination of discrete shift operators, with controllable accuracy determined by the truncation order. \jj{The split-step scheme is favored precisely when the Hamiltonian splits as $H=T+V$ into a coordinate-diagonal potential $V(x)$ and a kinetic term $T$ with an efficient propagator, as is typical for Schr\"odinger-type PDEs: it then yields a symplectic, long-time-stable integrator at a fixed cost per step~\cite{gidi2025}.}